-Comments apply to both Application 20/0882/OUT and Application 20/0898/OUT Socio- Economic Impact Comments apply to both Application 20/0882/OUT and Application 20/0898/OUT The applications do not address the socio-economic concerns raised in July 2020.
+Comments apply to both Application 20/0882/OUT and Application 20/0898/OUT Socio- Economic Impact The applications do not address the socio-economic concerns raised in July 2020.
 There is no firm commitment to provide land for a primary school.
 Furthermore, the shortage of school places extends beyond primary level, to secondary level as well, and there is no mention of how this will be addressed.
 The applications fail to acknowledge or address the devastating impact the additional homes will have on local services.
 For example, there is no provision for additional medical facilities within the development or elsewhere, no community hub in the "estate," no additional defibrillators etc. The applications fail to respond to the policy requirements of the Chorleywood Neighbourhood Plan.
 It conveniently omits alignment to a number of other polices.
 Particularly the need to provide a sustainable development and protect and improve infrastructure and community facilities.
 The proposal's empty gesture, which provides some additional inappropriately placed 'urbanising facilities' outside the Parish, District and County, is simply unacceptable.
 This development would make the existing village unsustainable.
 The development is not well connected to existing services e.g. shops, transport, etc., which are approximately 0.5 miles away down a steep hill with narrow pavements at points.
-Accessibility to these services e.g. doctors & shops will be very difficult for someone with limited mobility or young children, resulting in a high reliance on private vehicles to meet their needs.
+Accessibility ot these services e.g. doctors & shops will be very difficult for someone with limited mobility or young children, resulting in a high reliance on private vehicles to meet their needs.
 No provision has been made within the development for shops or medical services.
-The developer implies that if the development goes ahead then there is the opportunity to build Golf and Football Clubs at Green Street West.
-Yet again there is no firm commitment to do this.
-Even if these are subsequently provided, they only benefit a small percentage of Chorleywood residents and could result in additional "outside" traffic coming through the village.
-The provision of su